Phala-Network/phala-docs/overview/phala-network.md

 To learn more about AI Agent Contract: [getting-started](../ai-agent-contract/getting-started/ "mention")

-To learn more about launching agents with tokenomic: [agent-wars-introduction.md](../agent-wars/agent-wars-introduction.md "mention")
+To learn more about launching agents with tokenomics: [agent-wars-introduction.md](../agent-wars/agent-wars-introduction.md "mention")